0xrayn/chain-vote/README.md

 ## Wallet Setup

 1. Install [MetaMask](https://metamask.io) or [Bitget Wallet](https://web3.bitget.com)
-2. Switch to **Sepolia Testnet** (Chain ID: `11155111`)
+2. Switch to Sepolia Testnet (Chain ID: 11155111)
 3. Get Sepolia ETH from a faucet
-4. Click **Connect Wallet** in the app
+4. Click Connect Wallet in the app

 ---

-## App Flow
+## How It Works

 ```
 Open app
-   ↓
-Proposals load automatically from blockchain (no wallet needed)
+Proposals load automatically from the blockchain (no wallet needed)
-   ↓
-Connect wallet → vote FOR / AGAINST / ABSTAIN
+Connect wallet to vote FOR / AGAINST / ABSTAIN
-   ↓
-Confirm transaction in wallet → vote stored on-chain
+Confirm the transaction in your wallet
-   ↓
+Vote is stored permanently on-chain
-Toast appears with Etherscan link to verify your transaction
+Toast appears with an Etherscan link to verify your transaction
 ```

 ---